-Students will summarize weekly readings, reflect on readings as they pertain to their own writing experience, and ask two questions they have about that week's readings (approx. 300-words).
+Students will summarize weekly readings, reflect on readings as they pertain to their own writing experience, and ask two questions they have about that week's readings (approx. 150-words).
+Students will then respond to two classmates' posts (approx. 150-words each).